iaguest/Countdown/README.md

 # Countdown

 A just for fun implementation of the classic game.
 The UI is written using C# and WPF and makes use of a core game library written in C++17.
+Unit tests were written using NUnit and Catch2.

 ## Functionality of the application:
 The app is a fully functioning single player version of Countdown.
 Each game has seven rounds consisting of four letters games, two numbers games and one conundrum game.
 A high score is maintained throughout.
 Possible solutions are suggested at the end of each round.